dettonville/dettonville.org/content/news/2014-11-30-mapstruct-1_0_0_Beta3-nested-properties.md

 ---
-title: "MapStruct 1.0.0.Beta3 is out with nested properties, qualifiers and more"
+title: "Dettonville 1.0.0.Beta3 is out with nested properties, qualifiers and more"
 author: Gunnar Morling
 date: "2014-11-30"
 tags: [release, news]